hzz0024/HG_Code_Bay/README.md

-# DelBay_project
+# HG Code Bay

-This repository includes the workflow and scripts for DelBay project
+This repository is a collection of the the workflow and scripts during my postdoc at Hare lab

 ## WGS